Of all the main barbell lifts, the bench press is the most dangerous. In fact, it can kill you.

 Or let’s say you don’t drop the bar but can’t lift it up after it touches your chest.
 A barbell on your chest can roll down on your neck and strangle you.
 Or it can roll down your belly, mashing your soft internal organs and possibly tearing an artery, resulting in you bleeding out.

-Because the bench press can potentially kill you, it’s highly recommended that you perform this lift with a spotter.
+Because the bench press can potentially kill you, it’s highly recommended that you perform the bench press with a spotter.
+(Here’s how to spot someone on the bench press).
 If you fail a lift, they can quickly assist in getting the barbell off your body.

 But what do you do if there isn’t a spotter around?
 Perhaps you work out by yourself in your home gym, where the only potential spotter is your seven-year-old daughter.
 Do you just forgo benching?